-26 October – 1 December 2019 FILM PREMIÈRE & VIP SUPPER: Friday 25 October Bookings TALK & FILM SCREENING: with an introduction by Martina Amati: Saturday 26 October, 11am Bookings
+26 October – 1 December 2019 FILM PREMIÈRE, CHAMPAGNE RECEPTION & SUPPER: Friday 25 October TALK & FILM SCREENING: with an introduction by Martina Amati: Saturday 26 October

 Messums Wiltshire is pleased to announce a major new solo exhibition of director-producer Martina Amati’s immersive video installation Under (2015), as part of our forthcoming show MOVING IMAGE exhibition (26 October – 01 December 2019).
 Come along on the Saturday morning as the exhibition opens to the public for a screening of the film with an introduction by Martina.

 Under is an eleven-minute installation comprised of two separate looped video projections, with each film named after a quantitate means of measuring free-diving ability: Distance and Depth.
 Underwater cinematographer Daan Verhoeven captured Amati’s subaquatic performance, shooting every scene on a single, non-assisted breath of air.